jshen96/twitter-personality/README.md

 ### Demo
 Type in an existing twitter screen name and see your personality visualized right in front of you! <br>
-Click on the tab to learn more about that category <br>
+Once loaded, lick on the tab to learn more about that category <br>
 <img src = "Capture.PNG">
 <img src = "screenshot.png">